MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/queryexpression/overview.md

 - Limit the number of records returned by setting the [QueryExpression.TopCount property](xref:Microsoft.Xrm.Sdk.Query.QueryExpression.TopCount) *after* object initialization.

-Examples in this documentation will use a combination of both patterns.
-As queries become more complex, the object initialization pattern can become unwieldy.
+Examples in this documentation will use a combination of object initialization and property assignment styles.
+As queries become more complex, the object initialization style can become unwieldy.
 You can always define the query properties separately and add them to the query by setting the properties or using the available methods.

 ## Limit the number of rows